CelesteRoberts/Data-Analysis-Portfolio/README.md

    - *Additional finding:* Full mountain bikes are not only the highest revenue-generating model, but also the most commonly purchased, indicating strong demand for this model.

 2. **State Sales Analysis:**
-   *Top 5 states by sales revenue:* California, New York, Texas, Florida, and Illinois are the top states by sales revenue.
+   - *Leading states in sales revenue:*  California, New York, Texas, Florida, and Illinois are the top states by sales revenue, possibly connected to factors like 		population density or average household income levels.

 3. **Popular Bike Models by State:**
    - *Most popular bike models:* The analysis by state reveals that mountain, mountain full, race, and road bikes are the top four most popular models.